FAQs 2024-08-06T14:54:42+08:00

 The Distributed Energy Buyback Scheme (DEBS)

 The Distributed Energy Buyback Scheme is available to eligible residential, not-for-profit and education customers and offers a buyback rate for electricity exported back into the network, which appears on your bill as a credit.
+Under DEBS, electricity can now be exported from other sources of distributed energy technology, for example, home battery storage and export-capable electric vehicle batteries.
+From 6 November 2020, a time of export DEBS Buyback Rate will apply for eligible DEBS customers.
+The new rates are:

-• Electricity exported at peak times between 3pm and 9pm will earn 10 c/kWh;
+Electricity exported at peak times between 3pm and 9pm will earn 10 c/kWh; Electricity exported at all other times will earn 3c/kWh.

 The DEBS Rate will be the same for the export from batteries as export from solar, recognising that batteries will be a growing component of our energy system.